March 7th, 2025

 Custody

-If you have minor children, it important to consult with your attorney before introducing a romantic partner to your children prior to the finalization for your divorce.
-Whether and how you proceed can have a significant impact on your custody case and can significantly complicate it.
+If you have minor children, it is important to consult with your attorney before introducing a romantic partner to your children prior to the finalization for your divorce or custody case.
+Whether and how you proceed can have a significant complicating impact on your custody case.
+Regardless of whether marital money is involved, it is not unusual for a romantic partner to be deposed or called as a witness in a custody case.
 In addition, it may be emotionally difficult for your children.
-It is essential to understand the possible impact your actions may have on your case before making such decisions.
+It is essential to understand the possible impact these actions may have on your case before making such decisions.
 When considering dating, you are best protected by partnering with a skilled family law attorney to help guide you in making child-focused decisions, which are in the best interests of your children and your case.

 Choosing to date can be a difficult decision while you are still in the midst of divorce proceedings.
 Thorny issues may arise.
 Considering the timing and the potential impact on your divorce or custody case is important and best done with the assistance of an experienced family law attorney.